-- 1.4 The Education Reform Act requires the governors of schools with delegated powers to establish the disciplinary rules which apply to the employees of the school.
-This has the effect of transferring an obligation which exists in general employment law from the County Council, as the employer, to the governors.
-However, Staffordshire County Council remains the employer of all staff of schools.
-The standards which are set out in this document are commended for adoption by governors.
-If this is done (and unless otherwise stated) the reference to 'County Council' in this guidance should read 'the governors of the school' reference to 'the Chief Officer' should read 'the Headteacher' and reference to "a department" should read "school". - 1.5 In cases where information is to be provided to the Director of Corporate Services direct, a copy of the information should be provided to the Commissioner for Education and Skills.
-Further advice on the scheme can be obtained from the Director of Corporate Services.
+- 3.3 The School Staffing (England) Regulations 2009 require governing bodies to establish procedures for the regulation of the conduct and discipline of staff.
+This has the effect of transferring an obligation which exists in general employment law in respect of staff employed by Community, Voluntary Controlled, Community Special and Maintained Nursery Schools ("the relevant schools"), from Staffordshire County Council, as the employer, to the governing body of the school.
+However, Staffordshire County Council remains the employer of such staff of the school.
+The standards which are set out in this document are commended for adoption by governing bodies.
+If this is done (and unless otherwise stated) the reference to 'Staffordshire County Council' or "County Council" in this guidance should read 'the governing body' of the school and reference to 'the Chief Officer' should read 'the Headteacher' and reference to "a department" should read "school". - 3.4 In cases where information is to be provided to the Director for Corporate Services direct, a copy of the information should be provided to the Assistant Director for Education Strategy and Improvement.
+Further advice on the scheme can be obtained from the Director for Corporate Services.

-2. Pecuniary Interests
+4 Pecuniary Interests